 - The student will meet with a disability specialist for an intake appointment to discuss the condition, limitations and requested accommodations.

-Please note that SDS does not provide personal assistance to students such as carrying books, wheelchair assistance, loans of wheelchairs or crutches, golf carts for transport, personal attendants, or other travel assistance to classrooms or to residence halls.
+Please note that SDS does not provide personal assistance to students such as carrying books, loans of wheelchairs or crutches, golf carts for transport, personal attendants, or other travel assistance to classrooms or to residence halls.
 Students with temporary injuries that impact mobility are encouraged to view the accessible campus route maps and the UMBC transportation bus stops (UMBC Accessible Campus Map).